 As with any publication, the second it went out, I thought of more to add.
 And that brings me to the blog!
 Look for these additions in future posts.

-Do you have favorite strategies for audience engagement or interaction?
+Do you have favorite audience engagement strategies to get participants interacting with you and each other?
 I’d love to hear about them in the comments!